danielcarter/danielcarter.github.io/pages/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: default
 permalink: index.html
+template-options:
+  - no-title
 ---

 I've just finished my PhD in the School of Information at the University of Texas at Austin and will start as a professor of digital media at Texas State University in 2017.
-I try to understand how new forms of data and analytics shape people's work practices and everyday lives.
-I also think about ways to encourage understanding and creative use of new (and old) technologies.
+I study data and analytics, infrastructure, design and digital humanities.